what you build matters

 The big picture, top down approach uses an Economic Input/Output Life Cycle Assessment (EIO LCA).
 EIO LCA’s for construction assign emission factors per U.S. dollar of construction activity for different construction sectors of the economy—residential, commercial, manufacturing, and other categories of buildings.
 Carnegie Mellon has on-line EIO LCA models, that give emission factors for different sectors of the construction industry and McGraw Hill Construction/Dodge publishes annual construction data—square feet of construction and values of construction activity by building sector.
 Architecture 2030 puts annual U.S. eCO2 emissions from materials and construction at 5.9% of total U.S. emissions (based on updated EIO LCA numbers from Architecture and Energy, Richard Stein).

-Total U.S. emissions in 2013 were 6.3 billion tons
+Total U.S. emissions in 2013 were 6.3 billion tons.

 5.9% of 6.3 billion = 370 million metric tons or about 700 kg /m2

 Figure 3.
 Energy Use by End User Sector (Materials and Construction separated).
+Note: although energy consumption and GHG emissions are roughly equivalent. |

 The bottom up approach calculates environmental inputs and outputs (including GHG emissions) from all the materials and construction activities that go into making a building by conducting a whole building life cycle assessment (LCA).
 You would need do this for all the different building types and then multiply that by the total number of buildings we build each year.
 Whole building LCA’s are becoming more common, but the number of buildings with whole building LCA’s is still very small.
 Whole building LCA’s use tools such as the Athena Impact Estimator that calculate environmental inputs and outputs from area take offs, or Tally—that gathers LCA data from Building Information Modeling (BIM), using Revit software.